outmoded/postmile/Readme.md

 # To Do

-This project is still being concerted and does not work yet outside its original environment.
+This project is still being adjusted and does not work yet outside its original environment.
 The main task right now is to remove the hard-coded sled.com references throughout the project and replace them with a configurable document.

 Other tasks include: